teemow/Blog/source/_posts/2004-02-18-financial-tools.markdown

 The problem here is that you do not know wha the dividends will be and often companies in high growth do not give out dividends in the arguement that the money is better reinvested in the business.

-The simplified version of this is the &lt;i&gt;Gordon growth model&lt;/i&gt;, which presumes that you have a constant growth g:
+The simplified version of this is the *Gordon growth model*, which presumes that you have a constant growth g:

 P = D_1 / (E(R) - g)